Conflicts of Interest and Transactions With Interested Persons Policy

 2 A key employee meets all of three tests: (1) compensation of more than $150,000 from the employer and all related organizations in the calendar year ending within the fiscal year; (2) one of the employer's 20 most highly compensated employees; and (3) meets one of three "responsibility tests."
 The responsibility test is met if the employee (a) had organization-wide responsibilities, powers, or influence similar to that of an officer, or (b) managed a segment of the employer that represents 10% or more of its activities, assets, income, or expenses, or (c) had or shared control over 10% or more of the employer's capital expenditures, operating budget, or employee compensation.
 W&L treats senior staff who report to the President as meeting the responsibility test.
 The "next five most highly-compensated employees" are the five most highly compensated employees other than trustees, officers, and "key employees."

-3As of May 2011, the President's Council consists of the following members: President, Provost, Executive Director of Human Resources, Executive Director of Facilities and Capital Planning, Associate Treasurer and Controller, Vice-President for University Advancement, Senior Assistant to the President, Assistant Provost and Director of Institutional Effectiveness, Dean of the College, Executive Director of Alumni Affairs, Secretary of the University / Senior Assistant to the President, Executive Director of Communications and Public Affairs, Director of Athletics, Dean of Admissions and Financial Aid, Treasurer / Vice President for Finance and Administration, Executive Director for University Development, Dean of the Williams School, Chief Technology Officer, General Counsel, Dean of the Law School, Associate Provost, and the Vice President for Student Affairs and Dean of Students.
+3As of May 2011, the President's Council consists of the following members: President, Provost, Executive Director of Human Resources, Executive Director of Facilities and Capital Planning, Associate Treasurer and Controller, Vice President for University Advancement, Senior Assistant to the President, Assistant Provost and Director of Institutional Effectiveness, Dean of the College, Executive Director of Alumni Affairs, Secretary of the University / Senior Assistant to the President, Executive Director of Communications and Public Affairs, Director of Athletics, Vice President for Admissions and Financial Aid, Treasurer / Vice President for Finance and Administration, Executive Director for University Development, Dean of the Williams School, Chief Technology Officer, General Counsel, Dean of the Law School, Associate Provost, and the Vice President for Student Affairs and Dean of Students.
 The exact membership, as well as the titles of the members, is subject to change.